 Plus, the excess on your home insurance may be higher than a dedicated gadget insurance policy and the claim process will be longer.

-Once your gadgets are older and their value has reduced, it may not be worth continuing to insure them.
+If your gadgets are older or refurbished, it’s probably not worth continuing to insure them.

 Yes, most insurers include worldwide cover for between 60 and 180 days in any 12 month period.